FerrenF/eliza-python-translation/readme.md

-A python translation of anthay's C++ code.
-Find that here, and thank him because he did a lot more research than I did: https://github.com/anthay/ELIZA
+A python translation of Anthay's C++ code.
+Find that here, and thank them because them did a lot more research than I did: https://github.com/anthay/ELIZA

 ## Requirements:
 Built-ins are the only thing you need.
 Tested on python 3.7.